 For passengers, rail is typically best suited to the higher volume 'trunk' element of city-to-city journeys, complementing door-to-door connectivity by bus and active travel.
-For freight, rail is often suited for longer-distance stpra recommends a programme of strategic rail enhancements to improve journey times and increase capacity and reliability for passenger and freight services.
+For freight, rail is often suited for longer-distance bulk/intermodal freight.
+Future passenger rail investment should, therefore, be targeted on the strongest city-to-city markets as these are the routes where the greatest value from improvements would be realised.
+Freight investment should be targeted on corridors from the Central Belt towards Aberdeen, Inverness and cross-border routes.